aptos-foundation/AIPs/aips/aip-28.md

 **Proposed changes**

-1. Add a struct, ```DelegatedVoters``` to track voter addresses of each delegator.
+1. Add a struct, ```GovernanceRecords``` to track governance state of a delegation pool.
+The struct tracks:
-    - The struct stores data with a table where the key is a delegator address and the value is its voter address.
+    - Each delegtor's delegated voter.
+    - Each voter's total voting power.
+    - Each voter's used voting power on each proposal.
-2. Add a function ```delegation_pool::delegate_voting_power(delegator: &signer, voter: address)```.
+2. Add a function ```delegation_pool::delegate_voting_power(delegator: &signer, pool_address: address, voter: address)```.
     - A delegator could delegate its voting power to another address.
     - Delegators can change their voter at any time but the change won’t take effect until the next lockup period.
-    - Observed lockup period of last time a delegator changes its voter is recorded.
+    - Lockup period expiration time of last time a delegator changes its voter is recorded.
 So we can always know its latest voter.
 3. Add tables to track voters’ shares in active_shares and inactive_shares pools.
     - The goal is to save gas by avoiding iterating over all delegators.
     - A voter’s shares always equal the sum of all its delegators’ shares.